-Each entity identifies and measures its own credit risk exposure by monitoring the ratings of banks; ratings of reinsurers; bond ratings; exposures to individual external reinsurer counterparties; exposures to a single bank as a percentage of the SCR; credit extended to intermediaries; and exposures to individual tenants, and length of time overdue.
+Each entity identifies and measures its own credit risk exposure by monitoring the ratings of banks; ratings and/or solvency positions of reinsurers; bond ratings; exposures to individual external reinsurer counterparties; exposures to a single bank as a percentage of the SCR; credit extended to intermediaries; and exposures to individual tenants, and length of time overdue.

-The Group is subject to material risk exposures with respect to its reinsurers, banks and bond counterparties.
+The AIL Group is subject to material risk exposures with respect to its reinsurers, banks and bond counterparties.

-AlL's primary credit exposure relates to the credit risk faced by AEL in relation to material accounts with Reinsurance counterparties: Maiden and All.
+AIL's primary credit exposure relates to the credit risk faced by AEL in relation to material accounts with Reinsurance counterparties: Maiden and AII.

 Through its subsidiaries, AIL is exposed to general economic, business and industry conditions.
 Adverse general economic conditions may cause, among other things, significant reductions in available capital and liquidity from banks and other credit providers.
-The Group's largest bank exposures are to Lloyd's Bank and JP Morgan.
+The AIL Group's largest bank exposures are to Lloyds Bank and JP Morgan.

 In order to reduce the exposure to reinsurance credit risk, the financial condition of reinsurers is evaluated and reinsurance is placed with a diverse group of companies and syndicates that are believed to be financially sound.
-Larger exposures to All and Maiden are fully collateralised.
+Larger exposures to AII and Maiden are fully collateralised.
 The credit quality of reinsurers is monitored when placing new and renewal reinsurance, as well as on an ongoing, current basis.
 Entities use objective criteria to select and retain reinsurers, including requiring a financial strength rating of "A-" or better from A.M.
-Best Company.
+Best Company (AM Best).